PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Approach

-PINSAT interleaves low-D parallelized graph search with full-D trajectory optimization to combine the benefits of the former's ability to rapidly search non-convex spaces and solve combinatorial parts of the problem and the latter's ability to obtain a locally optimal solution not constrained to discretization.
-This section will outline the fundamental selection of a low-D search algorithm and the necessary modifications to make it compatible with PINSAT.
-Subsequently, we will elaborate on how an edge in the graph in $\lowdspace$ is lifted to $\statespace$ using the B-spline optimization introduced below.
+PINSAT interleaves \textit{parallelized} discrete graph search in low-D with trajectory optimization in full-D to combine the benefits of the former's ability to search non-convex spaces and solve combinatorial parts of the problem and the latter's ability to obtain a locally optimal solution not constrained to discretization.
+In the following subsection, we will justify the choice of the low-D search algorithm.
+Subsequently, we will explain how an edge in the graph in $\lowdspace$ is lifted to $\statespace$ using B-spline optimization and the necessary modifications to the low-D search to make it compatible with PINSAT.